Save A Dog, Inc - Giving up a Dog?

-Fees: In order to cover our costs, we have to charge a minimum $150 intake fee.
+Fees: In order to cover our costs, we have to charge an intake fee ranging from $250 to $500.
 All intakes are evaluated for health

 not give vaccinations just prior to surrendering your dog as we will decide which vaccinations are necessary and which are not.